ahmedzakaria2003/Auction-System/README.md

    - **Winner Declaration**: A background service is responsible for declaring the winner of auctions once the auction time expires.

 ### Technologies Used:
-- **NET 8: This project utilizes the latest stable release of the .NET framework.
+- **.NET 8**: This project utilizes the latest stable release of the .NET framework.
 - **SignalR**: Used for real-time communication and notifications.
 - **Redis**: Used for handling the wishlist functionality of bidders.
 - **Stripe**: Used for handling payments and deposits via Stripe API.